What is Crohn's Disease?

 Crohn’s disease belongs to a group of chronic conditions known as inflammatory bowel diseases (IBD) affecting the gastrointestinal tract.
 Symptoms may include diarrhea (sometimes with blood), as well as crampy abdominal pain, nausea, fever, loss of appetite, weight loss and fatigue.

 When you have Crohn’s disease, you will not have the same symptoms all of the time.
-In fact, sometimes you may have no symptoms at all, which is called remission.
+In fact, sometimes you may have no symptoms at all.

 Crohn’s disease may affect any part of the gastrointestinal (GI) tract, from the mouth to anus, but mostly affects the end of the small bowel (the ileum) and the beginning of the colon.
 Crohn’s disease can also affect the entire thickness of the bowel wall.
 In Crohn’s disease, the inflammation of the intestine can “skip”- leaving normal areas in between patches of diseased intestine.